couchbaselabs/couchbase-lite-tests/spec/tests/005-test-fest.md

 5. Snapshot documents in `db2`:
    * `_default.lists`.`db1-list1`
    * `_default.tasks`.`db1-list1-task1`
-6. Create a list and a task in `db1`:
+6. Create a list in `db1`:
    * Create SG role named `lists.user1.db1-list1.contributor`.
    * Create a list document in `_default.lists` as
       * { "_id": "db1-list1", "name": "db1 list1", "owner": "user1" }
+   * Wait and check the push document replication events in `db1`:
+      * `_default.lists`.`db1-list1`
+7. Create a task in `db1`:
    * Create a task document in `_default.tasks` as
       * { "_id": "db1-list1-task1", "name": "db1 list1 task1", "complete": false,  "image": null, "taskList" : { "id" : "db1-list1", "owner" : "user1" } }
       * Set the `image` key with the `l5.jpg` blob.
-7. Wait and check the pull document replication events in `db2`:
+8. Wait and check the pull document replication events in `db2`:
    * `_default.lists`.`db1-list1`
    * `_default.tasks`.`db1-list1-task1`
-8. Verify the snapshot from step 5 by checking the content of the snapshot documents.
+9. Verify the snapshot from step 5 by checking the content of the snapshot documents.
-9. Snapshot documents in `db1`:
+10. Snapshot documents in `db1`:
    * `_default.lists`.`db1-list1`
    * `_default.tasks`.`db1-list1-task1`
-10. Update the `db1-list1-task1` task in `db2`:
+11. Update the `db1-list1-task1` task in `db2`:
    * Set the `name` key with `Updated db1 list1 task1`.
    * Set the `complete` key with `true`.
    * Set the `image` key with the `l10.jpg` blob.
-11. Wait and check the pull document replication events in `db1`:
+12. Wait and check the pull document replication events in `db1`:
    * `_default.tasks`.`db1-list1-task1`
-12. Verify the snapshot from step 9:
+13. Verify the snapshot from step 9:
    * Check that `_default.lists`.`db1-list1` has no changes.
    * Check the content of `_default.tasks`.`db1-list1-task1`.